justinalsing/dlmmc/README.md

 [netCDF4](https://pypi.org/project/netcdf/)
 [pystan](https://pystan.readthedocs.io/en/latest/)

-**Usage** A detailed annotated tutorial walk-through of how to use the code is given in the jupyter notebook `dlm_kalman.ipynb` where do analyze ozone data as a case study.
+**Usage** A detailed annotated tutorial walk-through of how to use the code is given in the jupyter notebook `dlm_kalman.ipynb` -- this tutorial analyses ozone time-series data as a case study.
 Please work through this notebook and contact us if you have any questions.